navjyot18/trading-platform-ui/README.md

 🛠️ **Minimal external dependencies**
 Only essential packages are used to keep the stack lightweight, reduce bundle size, and simplify debugging.

+♿ **Accessibility (a11y) considerations**
+UI components follow basic accessibility best practices like semantic HTML, keyboard navigation support, and readable color contrast.

+📱 **PWA-ready foundation**
+Built with Progressive Web App compatibility in mind — supports offline access, responsive design, and can be easily enhanced with service workers and manifest configuration.